-Hiring a Franchisee Lawyer to Stop Franchise Encroachment in its Tracks
+Hiring a Franchise Lawyer to Stop Franchise Encroachment in its Tracks

 When you purchased a franchise, you likely did so believing that your investment in developing a territory would be protected.
 That protection can take different forms.
 Some franchise systems use account or client protection providing a franchisee exclusivity once that franchisee has brought a client to the brand.
 Other franchise systems provide geographical protections.
 Sometimes these take the form of zip codes, cities, or counties being protected, meaning that other franchises or company-owned locations cannot be located or provide services or products in those designated areas.
 In other instances, franchise systems protect a certain number of miles from the franchise location or a certain population surrounding the franchise location.
 This is often known as a radius of exclusivity.

 Having an exclusive or protected territory is one of the few substantial contractual rights provided to a franchisee in a franchise agreement.
 Unfortunately, these rights can be ignored by a franchisor seeking to develop without regard for your interests.
 We can assist you in understanding your territory rights and determining whether those contractual rights have been violated.

 Territory Infringement or Violations Can Take Many Forms